Contents

 Tips for using credit cards in Costa Rica

-- Foreign Transaction Fees: Check with your bank to see if they charge fees for international transactions.
-Some cards offer no foreign transaction fees, which can save you money.
+- Foreign Transaction Fees: Ask your bank whether it will charge fees for international transactions.
+Certain ones are fee-free benefits, which saves money.

-- Small Purchases: Some smaller shops and local vendors may only accept cash, so it’s always good to have colones on hand.
+- Small Purchases: Some minor shops and local vendors may accept cash only, so having some colones on you is good.

 Using ATMs in Costa Rica

-- Fees: Most ATMs charge a small fee for withdrawals (around 2,000–5,000 CRC).
-Check with your bank to see if they reimburse international ATM fees.
+- Fees: For cash withdrawals, most ATMs will charge a fee ranging from about 2,000 to about 5,000 CRC.
+Check with your bank to see whether it actually reimburses international ATM transaction fees.

-- Use ATMs located inside banks or secure areas to avoid skimming devices.
+- Do not use isolated ATMs.
+Choose an ATM inside a bank or secure area to avoid skimming devices.

-- Carry only the cash you need for the day and leave the rest in a secure location.
+- Come with only the money you may need for the day and leave the rest in a secure place.

 Acceptance of US Dollars